RafaaaMuniz/LL-Build-a-Website-for-Nomadiq/README.md

 Publishing to **GitHub Pages** is **optional for today’s lab**, but it will be a **requirement for your next project**.
 Use this lab as a chance to practice and get comfortable with the workflow 🌐.

 We’ll do a **step-by-step walkthrough** on how to publish your site using GitHub Pages so it’s live on the web.

-You’ll then:
-1. Post your **GitHub Pages link** in the designated thread.
-2. Reflect briefly:
-   - *Which AI tool(s) did you use?*
-   - *How did it help your workflow or design?*